-The Lagos State Ministry of Tourism, Arts and Culture reiterated the current administration’s commitment to harnessing the rich tourist and cultural heritage of the state for local and international tourists.
+THE Ministry of Tourism, Arts and Culture of Lagos State reiterated the commitment of the current administration to exploit the rich tourist and cultural heritage of the State for local and international tourists.

-The Commissioner for Tourism, Arts and Culture, Ms. Uzamat Akinbile-Yussuf revealed it on Tuesday during an interactive session to highlight the ministry’s activities such as the commissioning of the Glover Memorial Hall; the unveiling of the tourism master plan, the ongoing remodeling of the JK Randle Yoruba center and community tourism (CBT), among others.
+Tourism, Arts and Culture Commissioner Uzamat Akinbile-Yussuf revealed it on Tuesday during an interactive session to highlight ministry activities such as the commissioning of the Glover Memorial Hall; the unveiling of the tourism master plan, the ongoing remodeling of the JK Randle Yoruba center and community tourism (CBT), among others.

 Speaking on the state’s tourism master plan, Akinbile-Yussuf revealed that the policy was developed with the consent of relevant tourism industry stakeholders, noting that it had been revised to reflect the policy direction and plans of the current administration for the Entertainment and Tourism pillar. of the THEMES Agenda, especially in the era of COVID-19.

-She said the document will guide the execution and implementation of short, medium and long term plans in different areas of tourism activities, in line with the sector reorganization vision.
+She said the document will guide the execution and implementation of short, medium and long term plans in different areas of tourism activities, in line with the vision to reorganize the sector.

-Regarding community tourism (CBT), the Commissioner noted that the idea behind CBT was to enable the exploration, access and development of tourism potentials such as unique cultural practices, tradition and heritage within the local community.
+Regarding community tourism (CBT), the Commissioner noted that the underlying idea was to enable the exploration, access and development of tourism potential such as unique cultural practices, tradition and heritage within the local community.

-The commissioner pointed out that training tour guides is one of the many avenues for job creation for the state’s teeming young population and revealed that plans are underway to host one of the largest exhibitions in the world. arts and crafts that will expose participants to international markets. .
+The commissioner highlighted that training tour guides was one of the many job creation opportunities for the state’s teeming young population and revealed plans were underway to host one of the largest exhibitions in the world. arts and crafts that will expose participants to international markets. .

 She lamented the disruption of the state’s tourism calendar due to the COVID-19 pandemic, citing the example of the Greater Lagos Fiesta which was recently suspended due to the warning of an impending fourth wave of the pandemic.

-“The strategic intention of the state government in wanting to organize the party was to speed up the process of thinking about the economy of Lagos State by putting money in the hands of our people, through the deluge of commercial activities planned during the festival.
+“The strategic intention of the state government in wanting to organize the party was to speed up the process of thinking about the economy of Lagos State by putting money into the hands of our people, through the deluge of commercial activities planned during the holiday.
 But the imperatives of protecting the lives of our people clearly outweigh all economic and commercial considerations, ”she said.

-Akinbile-Yusuf revealed that plans are underway to organize a mega arts and crafts exhibition that will strengthen and boost youth employment in the coming year.
+Akinbile-Yusuf revealed that plans are underway to organize a mega arts and crafts exhibition that will empower and boost youth employment in the coming year.